Master’s Degree in Organizational Psychology

 HR departments are essential for managing employment practices and encouraging positive company cultures.
 They plan and coordinate activities, oversee training and development, manage compensation and benefits, and address issues that arise among staff.

-According to the U.S. Bureau of Labor Statistics (BLS), an I/O psychologist working in a corporate managerial role can earn an average annual wage of $113,900.
+According to the U.S. Bureau of Labor Statistics (BLS), an I/O psychologist working in a corporate managerial role can earn a median annual wage of $110,210.

 While many organizational psychologists work within a corporation, not all businesses are large enough to provide long-term employment for these positions.
 That’s where consultants come into play.
 As an I/O psychologist in a consulting firm, you can work with a variety of corporations and utilize a variety of your skills.

-The same BLS data reports I/O consultants in management, technical, and scientific services to make an average annual salary of $103,040.
+The same BLS data reports I/O consultants in research and development services make a median annual salary of $122,660.

 For those with a passion for teaching, you can take your own education in I/O psychology into the world of academia as a professor at a college or university.
 However, many of these teaching roles will require that you hold a doctoral degree.

-According to the BLS, I/O psychologists working within colleges, universities, or professional schools earn an average annual wage of $67,920.
+According to the BLS, I/O psychologists working within colleges, universities, or professional schools earn a median annual wage of $110,070.

 While many psychology careers require additional licensing or certification, the field of I/O is in a grey area.
 Because these roles don’t work within patients within medical settings, it’s long been perceived that they don’t have the ability to cause psychological damage and so licensing shouldn’t be required.